Toggle mobile menu visibility

 How we use Social Media

-We use social media to communicate with residents, staff and partners, including profiles on FacebookTwitterFlickr, YouTubeLinkedIn and Instagram.
+We use social media to communicate with residents, staff and partners.
+Our channels include FacebookXYouTubeLinkedIn and Instagram.

-We encourage people to follow us and we post information about our work that we think our followers will find interesting.
+We encourage people to follow us, and we post information about our work that we think our followers will find interesting and informative.

 Our social media content will include:

-• Information about our services, initiatives, meetings, events and campaigns
+• Information about the council including service updates, events and campaigns

-• Occasionally we will repost (retweet) from other public sector/community organisations and individuals that are relevant to our followers.
-We have to be selective about the information we share, as it could be seen as endorsement of a particular view, individual or organisation, and it's important that we protect our impartiality.
+• Occasionally we will share information from other public sector/community organisations and individuals that are relevant to our followers.
+We have to be selective about the information we share, as it could be seen as an endorsement of a particular view, individual or organisation, and it's important that we protect our impartiality.

-• We reserve the right to delete any information from our page/profile/Twitter feed that we feel is inappropriate.
+• We reserve the right to delete any information from our social media channels that we feel is inappropriate.

 • be civil, tasteful and relevant

-• don't post messages that are unlawful, libellous, harassing, defamatory, abusive, threatening, harmful, obscene, profane, sexually oriented or racially offensive
+• don't post messages that are deliberately misleading, unlawful, libellous, harassing, defamatory, discriminatory, abusive, threatening, harmful, obscene, profane, sexually oriented or racially offensive

 • don't swear